FMInference/FlexiGen/README.md

 🚀 **Scalability**.
 Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

+❌ **Limitation**.
+As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
+For small-batch inference, the throughput of FlexGen is significantly lower than the case when you have enough powerful GPUs to hold the whole model.
+This means FlexGen is mostly suitable for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |